-Any employee/student who believes that he or she has been the subject of prohibited harassment should report the alleged conduct immediately to the Vice-President of Human Resources at: 1050 W. Bristol Road, Flint, MI 48507 or by phone (810) 766-4028.
+Any student who believes that he or she has been the subject of prohibited harassment should report the alleged conduct immediately to the campus Chief Academic Officer/Vice President for Academics.

 An investigation of any complaint will be undertaken immediately.
 The investigation and its results will remain confidential to the extent possible.